Vanshika3003/blazeclan_training/es6app/readme.md

         - The new.target will check which class is being instantiated
         - We can implement abstract class in ES 6 by preventing new.target from instantiating the class
     - The inheritance using 'extends' keyword
-    - No overloading by default
+    - No overloading by default-
         - Use JavaScript Function Invocation Pattern to implementing function Overloading
             - apply()
                 - apply a function at runtime to an JS object with arguments